 - Step 1.
-Start the MQSeries listener.

-- Step 2.
-Start your broker.

-- Step 3.
-Start the Configuration Manager.

-- Step 4.
-Start the Control Center.
+Start the MQSeries listener on each queue manager. - Step 2.
+Start the MQSeries sender channel on each queue manager. - Step 3.
+Start the Configuration Manager (Windows NT machine). - Step 4.
+Start your broker (Sun Solaris machine). - Step 5.
+Start the Control Center (Windows NT machine).

 The MQSeries Integrator commands are used to illustrate these steps, with sufficient information provided to complete the task.
 For a full description of these commands, and possible errors, see the MQSeries Integrator Administration Guide.
-(You cannot use the Command Assistant for these commands.)
-If errors are reported, you can also check the Application view of the Windows NT Event Viewer.
+(You cannot use the MQSeries Integrator for Windows NT Command Assistant for these commands.)
+If errors are reported, you can also check the Application view of the Windows NT Event Viewer and the Sun Solaris syslog.

-Step 1: starting the MQSeries listener
+Step 1: starting the MQSeries listeners